 The Portland Camper’s Ultimate Packing List

 We won’t go over every item you are going to need to pack.
 That is largely dependent on your personal needs and preferences.
-But these are some staples that you will definitely want to consider for your Portland camping trip:
+But these are some staples that you will definitely want to consider for camping in Oregon at large:

 - Even if you are visiting in the summer, you will want to pack a light rain jacket or wind breaker — just in case.
 Portland does get the occasional rainy day during the warmer months, and it is best to be prepared.

 - If you are camping in Portland during the cooler months, or if you tend to get cold easily (like I do) then bring a down jacket as well.
 You will be glad you have it if the temp drops a little too much for your liking at night.